 Social media is now becoming a valuable asset for businesses operating digitally.
-In the past, one of the most common questions used to be, “why do we need to be on social media,” whereas, businesses are now beginning to shift their thoughts to, “why aren’t we on social media”.
+In the past, one of the most common questions used to be, “why do we need to be on social media,” whereas, businesses are now beginning to shift their thoughts towards, “why aren’t we on social media”.

 According to a recent report by Yellow, 85% of large businesses across the country now have a social media presence.
 Six in 10 businesses also believe that social media contributed to an increase in sales last year.

 More businesses are using social media as a primary driver for sales, marketing and as a distribution network for content.
 To ensure it is effective, your social media strategy needs to be aligned with your digital and business strategy from the start.

 An effective social media strategy will enable your business to succeed and achieve: